How to Prevent Property Damage and Protect Your Building During a Move

 Before moving in or out of your building, scope out all the entrances and exits.
 Measure the widths of walkways and doors, and include those measurements in a file dedicated to the relocation.
 Then measure all furniture, paying particular attention to any large, bulky or oddly-shaped items.
 Before ever lifting a finger, make sure that all belongings will fit in your old and new spaces.

-2. Lay Masonite runners on your hard-surface floors.
+2. Use Masonite runners to protect hard-surface floors.

 Hardboard panels such as Masonite are likely in stock at a local home improvement store, and they can be handy for protecting hard surfaces when moving heavy furniture.
 Securing Masonite to the floors of high-traffic hallways allows movers to easily navigate through the building without damaging the property.